 Worst spell list ever.

-Now, many have argued that Acererak isn’t expecting to have to rush to the tomb that day in order to smite some upstart adventurers, and therefore that he’s not necessarily going to have prepared spells that day to carry more firepower than an Apache Attack Helicopter.
-And those people would be right… if he didn’t have a full loadout of high-level damage spells like disintegrate and circle of death.
-Clearly, he’s prepared for a fight, which makes sense given that he frequently travels the planes exploring dangerous locales.
-He has enemies across the multiverse and regularly deals with dangerous situations.
+Now, many have argued that Acererak isn’t expecting to have to rush to the tomb that day in order to smite some upstart adventurers, and therefore that he’s not necessarily going to be packing enough magic to annihilate a small army.
+And those people would be right… if his current loadout didn’t include high-level damage spells like disintegrate and circle of death.
+He frequently travels the planes exploring dangerous locales, has enemies across the multiverse, and regularly deals with dangerous situations.
 He is always going to be ready for a fight.

 In actuality, there is a more (and also less) logical reason for him to eschew the most damaging spells that he can spam: so that he doesn’t wipe the entire party within a few rounds.
-Adding three fireballs to the average damage of each turn raises Acererak’s 3-round damage average considerably.
-We say that this is more and also less logical because there is already zero chance that the PCs should be able to defeat him; they should have depleted most of their resources crawling through six levels of Faerûn’s deadliest dungeon and then fighting hags as well as an aborted godling.
+Adding three fireballs to the average damage of each turn raises Acererak’s per-round average damage considerably.
+We say that this is more and also less logical because there is already zero chance that the PCs should be able to defeat him; they should have depleted most of their resources crawling through six levels of Faerûn’s deadliest dungeon and then fighting a coven of night hags as well as an aborted godling.
 By this point, Acererak could show up with nothing more than a pointed stick and be able to destroy the 10th-level (max!) party.

 Of course, those who argue that Acererak, while he should be ready for deadly situations, shouldn’t be outfitted ready to singlehandedly wipe out a small army have a very good point.
 But it is a point that raises issue with his basic spell list, too.
 For someone supposedly not prepared for war, there is a notable lack of utility in Acererak’s spell list.
 It’s as though he was halfway through swapping out his spells from a day he expected combat to a day he thought he’d just bum around opening magically locked doors and then just… got bored and stopped.
 It really doesn’t make sense.